 They even demanded a bounty which was accepted by Commissioner Charles Warren but was rejected by higher officers.
 Available evidence was examined by forensic experts which revealed an exclusive thing that the killer is well mastered with a human body and the usage of knives as cuts were so precise to facilitate the torture and removal of organs.

 Because of this breakthrough, all butchers, slaughterers, etc. were suspected.
 To assist police a Whitechapel Vigilance Committee was formed, volunteers of which used to patrol for suspicious activities.
 Even DNA analysis was not conclusive due to contamination of evidence.

 Police also obtained several letters which were claimed to be written by the killer, one among which was saluted as “Jack the Ripper”.
 After analyzing those letters, experts concluded that they were not written by the killer as one of the handwritings matched with a reporter of a news channel who wrote the letter to increase the popularity of the channel.

 One among the letters was saluted as “from Hell” which was considered to be genuine and written by the killer as it mentioned the kidney removed from one of the victims.
 Police examined the kidney and found a match.
 There were various suspects;

 John Druitt, Seweryn Klosowsky, James Maybrick, Michael Ostorg, Prince Albert, Victor Christian Edward, Aaron Kosminski, Carl Feigenbaum, etc.

 Because of this case, a new term was invented by Colin Wilson in 1970 known as “Ripperology”.
-This case still holds a prominent position in most challenging cases of history category.
+This case still holds a prominent position in the most challenging cases of the history category.